cristiandmocho/cristiandmocho/README.md

 ## CAREER HISTORY
 ### Owner, ezSystems Consulting Lda.
 Sep 2022 – present
 Working alongside companies of all sizes, from migration of projects with an old tech-stack to greenfield projects, from start-ups launching their MVP to well-stablished companies adding features to an existing product, I’ve been enjoying to work with many interesting projects and people!
+Most recently I was called back to collaborate with Blatchford UK and I'm responsible for the maintenance and improvement of RMS, one of their main systems.
-> NodeJS with Express/Fastify/Koa, Auth0, JWT, Socket.io, EJS/ETA, Vue3/Vuex (with Vite), Nuxt, Web Components, custom events, ECMAScript 2022 and TypeScript (back and front-end, depending on the framework and the demands of the project), MySQL or PostgreSQL, micro-services, .Net Core C#, Jest, RabbitMQ, Redis, Jenkins, Docker, Github actions, Puppeteer/Playwrite, PrimeFaces, Shoelace, Bootstrap etc.
+> C# .Net 4.2, jQuery, SQL Server for RMS, and NodeJS with Express/Fastify/Koa, Auth0, JWT, Socket.io, EJS/ETA, Vue3/Vuex (with Vite), Nuxt, Web Components, custom events, ECMAScript 2022 and TypeScript (back and front-end, depending on the framework and the demands of the project), MySQL/PostgreSQL, micro-services, .Net Core C# 7, Jest, RabbitMQ, Redis, Jenkins, Docker, Github actions, Puppeteer/Playwright, PrimeFaces, Shoelace, WebSockets for newer projects.

 ### Senior Software Engineer, IKEA (via Nexere Ltd.)	Apr 2022 – Sep  2022
 Acting as back-end engineer, part of the cyber security group, writing APIs that were used by one of the newest products in the company.
 Working in a Agile environment directly with the Project leader to make sure we deliver the MVP in time.